poolshark-protocol/docs/site/content/overview/glossary.en.md

 The above values subbed back in to the original formula show that you would be providing liquidity at the price point of 999.95 token x per token y.
 This is only an average of course as tick 34542 exists as its own constant product curve.

-## Time weighted average price (TWAP)
+## Time Weighted Average Price (TWAP)

-A Time weighted average price (TWAP) is the average price a token is traded at over a period of time.
+A time weighted average price (TWAP) is the average price a token is traded at over a period of time.
 Below is an example of a common TWAP formula.

 ![TWAP](TWAP.jpg){: style="width:50%"}